Do not skirt Florida law to grow gambling county by county: Where we stand

 Overwatch is becoming Blizzard's subtle, ominous gambling simulator

 Trading figures, card loads there's something amazing about opening up a package and perhaps discovering something valuable (at least, to my personal tastes).
-Because they’re dangerous and greedy tools developed to wring money out of players currently magnanimously ready to pay over the game's $40 entry cost.
+Because they’re dangerous and greedy tools developed to wring money out of players currently magnanimously ready to pay over the game's $40 entry cost at.

 Gambling, not shopping